nisan-tagar/buxfer-ts-client/README.md

 # License

 Licensed under the The MIT License (MIT).
-In others words, you can use this library for developement any kind of software: open source, commercial, proprietary and alien.
+In others words, you can use this library for development any kind of software: open source, commercial, proprietary and alien.

 # Change Log